Can I Stop Blood Pressure Medication If My Reading Is Normal?

 ACE inhibitors such as lisinopril and enalapril, and ARBs such as losartan and valsartan, are less likely to cause dangerous rebound effects, but stopping them still allows blood pressure to return to its previous level within days to weeks.

-Calcium channel blockers such as amlodipine and nifedipine also allow blood pressure to rise gradually after stopping, though the increase may take one to two weeks to become noticeable.
+Calcium channel blockers such as amlodipine and nifedipine also allow blood pressure to rise gradually after stopping, though the increase may take 1-2 weeks to become noticeable.

-No blood pressure medication should be stopped without medical supervision.
-Even medications that do not cause dangerous rebound effects will allow your blood pressure to rise again, increasing your risk of stroke, heart attack, kidney damage, and vision loss over time.
+Don't stop any blood pressure medication without medical supervision.
+Even medications that don't cause dangerous rebound effects can allow your blood pressure to rise again.
+Over time, that raises your risk of stroke, heart attack, kidney damage, and vision loss.

 In carefully selected cases, a doctor may agree to a supervised trial of reducing or stopping blood pressure medication.
 This is never a decision you make on your own.
 It requires specific conditions and close monitoring.